This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 10.1 Traffic jams

 What causes traffic jams?
-In some cases there is an obvious cause,
+Sometimes there is an obvious cause,

 like an accident, a speed trap, or something else that disturbs